 Properties for sale and lease.
 China Northeast Logistics City-Tieling will cover a planned GFA of approximately 4.1 million square meters.
-As of March 31, 2015, construction of approximately 501,000 square meters of trade centers and residential properties were completed, out of which, approximately 319,000 square meters were sold; whereas among approximately 2,700 completed trade center units for lease, approximately 710 units were leased out.
+As of March 31, 2016, construction of approximately 501,000 square meters of trade centers and residential properties were completed, out of which, approximately 324,000 square meters were sold; whereas among approximately 2,700 completed trade center units for lease, approximately 780 units were leased out.
 China Northeast Logistics City-Dezhou is expected to provide GFA of approximately 15.0 million square meters.
-As of March 31, 2015, construction of approximately 236,000 square meters of trade centers were completed, out of which, approximately 195,000 square meters.
-As of March 31, 2015, construction of approximately 250,000 square meters of trade centers were completed, out of which, approximately 195,000 square meters were completed, out of which, approximately 195,000 square meters were sold.
+As of March 31, 2016, construction of approximately 236,000 square meters of trade centers were completed, out of which, approximately 198,000 square meters were sold.
+China Glorious City-Zhoukou is expected to provide GFA of approximately 13.2 million square meters.
+As of March 31, 2016, construction of approximately 250,000 square meters of trade centers were completed, out of which, approximately 198,000 square meters were sold.
+China Glorious City-Zhoukou is expected to provide GFA of approximately 13.2 million square meters.
+As of March 31, 2016, construction of approximately 250,000 square meters of trade centers were completed, out of which, approximately 198,000 square meters were sold.
+China Glorious City-Zhoukou is expected to provide GFA of approximately 13.2 million square meters.
+As of March 31, 2016, construction of approximately 250,000 square meters of trade centers were completed, out of which, approximately 217,000 square meters were sold.